Senior Lecturer - Computing

 In your second year, you will continue your journey with more specialised modules.
 These include the Introduction to AI, Cloud Computing and Big Data, and Relational Databases along with other computer science modules.
 You will also complete a group project where you will be a part of a small design team working to produce an innovative and bespoke AI solution to a real-world challenge.

-In your final year of the degree, you will acquire comprehensive AI skills in advanced modules.
+In your final year of this artificial intelligence and data science degree, you will acquire comprehensive AI skills in advanced modules.
 These modules include such as Advanced AI and Applications, Natural Language Processing, Modern Databases, and Media Technology.
 You’ll be able to develop AI applications using computer vision and neural networks and deploy the solutions in the cloud.
 You’ll have an opportunity to complete an independent dissertation on a specialist topic of your choice in the field of artificial intelligence.

 Please note the modules shown here relate to the academic year 22/23.
 The modules relating to the academic year 23/24 will be available from June 2023.